EmanuelSommer/portvine/cran-comments.md

 * This is a new release.

 * checking installed package size ...
-NOTE installed size is 22.5Mb sub-directories of 1Mb or more: doc   14.0Mb help   3.2Mb libs   5.0Mb
+NOTE installed size is 5.7Mb sub-directories of 1Mb or more: libs   4.9Mb

-  This is due to usage of the rather large C++ library vinecopulib provided by the CRAN package rvinecopulib in order to facilitate the novel conditional sampling algorithms.
+  This is I guess due to usage of the rather large C++ library vinecopulib provided by the CRAN package rvinecopulib in order to facilitate the novel conditional sampling algorithms.